-An ideal place to preserve our Welsh identity and shun colonialism starts within our community; enquire who is on your local council, who are these people making decisions for your area?
+An ideal place to preserve our Welsh identity and shun colonialism starts within our community; enquire who is on your local council, and who are these people making decisions for your area?

-Some of these councillors will be recent incomers with no connection to the area other than recently moving in; many of them will be bored retirees looking for something valuable to do with their time.
+Some of these councillors will be recent incomers with no connection to the area other than recently moving in; many will be bored retirees looking for something valuable to do with their time.

 There is nothing wrong with contributing to their community; it is a noble thing to do.
 However, the problem starts when some councillors develop colonial tendencies, either deliberately or unconsciously, such as proposals and actions viewed as alien to the community, as in Llandeilo Town.